Give me a 160 word summary of the OSL Summer Program:

 Current design, engineering and occupational therapy students, or recent graduates (up to 4 years post-graduation) are eligible.
 Following are specific eligibility requirements for each participant category:

-- Designers: Garment construction experience, some experience in wearable technology OR material science.
+Designers: Product design, garment construction experience, wearable technology OR material science.

-- Occupational/ Physical therapists: each fellow needs to have robust list of clinical experience and volunteer.
+Occupational Therapists: each fellow needs to have robust list of clinical experience and volunteering.
 A desire or work that reflects the arts, design, or engineering are welcome such as skills in sketching, prototyping, building etc.

-- All fellows must have at least 1 year of work experience in their field and be able to commute to Manhattan, New York.
-Engineer and Design Fellows will be asked to share a portfolio & CV.
+All fellows must have at least 1 year of work experience in their field and be able to commute to Manhattan, New York.
+Engineer and Design Fellows will be asked to share a portfolio with CV.

 What is the time commitment for SUMMER?

-This year’s program runs every Saturday, 10am-6pm, from June -Aug.
-Participants are expected to be present every Saturday from 10am-6pm during the program.
-Additionally, you can expect 5-10 hours of team work outside of the core Saturday programming.
+This year’s program runs from June -Aug.
+All participants will receive mentorship and research goals online starting June.
+Participants are expected to be present every Saturday from 11am-6pm from July 27- August 24.
+Additionally, you can expect 10 hours of team work outside of the core Saturday programming.
 Most participants also manage a full-time internship or job during the weekdays.